xrdocs/8000/_blogs/cisco-8608-architecture.md

   - Used with 86-MPA-4FH-M as native with QSFPDD, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 4x QSFPDD on each: 32x 400 GbE total

 ## Redundancy Details
-Within the system even though RP0, RP1, SC0, SC1 are 4 different cards, from redundancy standpoint system software would consider RP0-SC0 together as Active Pair and RP1-SC1 as Backup Pair.
+Within the system even though RP0, RP1, SC0, SC1 are 4 different cards, from redundancy standpoint system software would consider RP0-SC0 together as Active Pair and RP1-SC1 as Standby Pair.

 There’s supported and unsupported configuration in Cisco 8608.